lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 +++

 Note that not all numbers have inverses.
-Clearly $0$ has no inverse modulo any modulus.
+Clearly $0$ has no inverse, no matter the modulus.
 But also, for instance, $2$ has no inverse modulo $6$:

 ```{code-cell} ipython3
 for i in range(6):